Embee: Recording history

 In early 2010 Embee released The Mellow Turning Moment on Bad Taste Records.
-Some guests include Maia Hirasawa, Nikola Sarcevic of Millencollin, Hello Saferide, Mariam Wallentin of Wildbirds & Peacedrums, Fabian Kallerdahl and Erik Undéhn from The Early Days.
+Some guests include Maia Hirasawa, Nikola Šarčević of Millencollin, Hello Saferide, Mariam Wallentin of Wildbirds & Peacedrums, Fabian Kallerdahl and Erik Undéhn from The Early Days.

 In November 2010 Embee released Skuggpoeten through his Wax Cabinet Productions/David vs Goliath label.
 The album is a collaboration with folk singer/componist Esmeralda Moberg and Embee's father, writer Roger Bergkvist.

 During 2012 and 2013 Embee wrote the symphony Fair Ground together with Promoe, Cleo, Seinabo Sey and Ayla Adams.
 It was played at The Opera House Norrlandsoperan in Umeå with a full symphonic orchestra, conducted by Josef Rhedin, in October 2013.

 On October 11, 2013, Embee released the four track EP Machine Park Jogger.

 Embee was inducted into the Swedish Music Hall of Fame on March 23, 2017.